-Pre-assessment moderation
+Pre-assessment consensus moderation

-Pre-assessment moderation: Moderation practices which ensure the unit content, assessment tasks and associated learning outcomes are aligned, and that the assessment tasks are valid, reliable, fair and equitable, and equivalent across sites.
+These are practices which ensure the unit rationale, aim, learning outcomes, content, and assessment tasks are aligned, and that the assessment tasks are valid, reliable, fair and equitable, and equivalent across sites.

-Pre-assessment moderation is also about maintaining academic standards - that is, ensuring that the assessment tasks reflect the year of study being undertaken by the students (first, second, final year).
+These practices are also about maintaining academic standards - that is. ensuring that the assessment tasks reflect the standard of learning associated with the year level of study being undertaken by the students (first, second, final year).